srb5012/Written_Exposure_Therapy/README.md

 ### 2. Configure Environment Variables

 Create a `.env` file in the root directory.
-These variables are required for the contact form to work locally.
+You need these variables for the database and emails to work.

 ```env
 # .env